 Associates are all entities over which the Group has significant influence but not control or joint control.
 Joint control is the contractually agreed sharing of the joint arrangement, which exists only when decisions about the relevant activities require unanimous consent of the parties sharing control.
 A joint venture is a type of arrangement whereby the parties that have joint control of the arrangement have rights to the net assets of the joint venture.
 The Group's investments in associate and joint venture entities are accounted for using the equity method of accounting, after initially being recognised at cost.
-Under the equity method of accounting, the investments are initially recognised at cost and are subsequently adjusted to recognise the Group's share of the post-acquisition profits or losses of the investee in the income statement, and the Group's share of movements in other comprehensive income of the investment.
+Under the equity method of accounting, the investments are initially recognised at cost and are subsequently adjusted to recognise the Group's share of the post-acquisition profits or losses of the investee in the income statement, and the Group's share of movements in other comprehensive income of the investee in other comprehensive income.
+Dividends received are recognised as a reduction in the carrying amount of the investment.
 The carrying amount of equity-accounted investments is tested for impairment in accordance with the Group's policy.